orbs-network/nexus-sushiswap/README.md

 ### Testing

 The contract is thoroughly tested using [Hardhat](https://hardhat.org) on a Mainnet fork.
-Run the tests with:
+There are over 25 tests in this suite and even more economic simulation tests in a [dedicated repo](https://github.com/defi-org-code/single-playground).
+Run the test suite with:

 ```
 npm run build